sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 jenkins-worker-sample.yml

-We'll go ahead with deploying an application load balancer which fronts an EC2 application node.
+I went ahead with deploying an application load balancer which fronts an EC2 application node.
 In this lesson, we will be showing a sample Apache (HTTPD) webserver running on the EC2 instance in question.
 We will write and execute custom Ansible playbooks for deploying a Jenkins application in the next section.

 Resources:
 Terraform code for this lesson